 |Faculty||Faculty of Health Sciences & Medicine|

-1. Describe the aetiology, pathophysiology and burden of the major nutrition-related chronic diseases using language appropriate for a range of audiences.
+1. Explain the aetiology, pathophysiology and relevant anatomical concepts of the major nutrition-related chronic diseases using language appropriate for a range of audiences.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.